-As a dentist in Gorham with many years of experience restoring smiles, we’ve seen how life-changing dentures can be after tooth loss.
-But there’s been one advance in dentistry that makes them even better: dental implants.
+As a team of dentists in Gorham with many years of experience restoring smiles, we’ve seen how life-changing dentures can be after tooth loss.
+But there’s been one advancement in dentistry that makes them even better: dental implants.
 By firmly anchoring a denture in place, implants eliminate the tendency of traditional dentures to become loose or ill-fitting over time.
 If your denture isn’t as strong or stable as you’d like, give us a call at Morgan-Hill Dental Care to schedule a consultation.
 We’d love to show you how implants can make your dentures feel like new again.

 Everyone has a unique set of circumstances, so we’ll evaluate your individual needs to make sure an implant denture is right for you.
 Here are a few things we’ll be looking at: